-The doctor might also ask you to rate your pain on a scale from 0 (no pain) to 10 (worst pain).
-The questions and scale will help your doctor find the right pain relief method for you.
+Your doctor might also ask you to rate your pain on a scale from 0 (no pain) to 10 (worst pain).
+The questions and scale will help your doctor find the right pain-relief method for you.

-Opioids also can be addictive.
+Opioids can be addictive.
 Use them very carefully and only under your doctor’s guidance.

-Depending on where your pain is located, another pain relief option is a nerve block.
-In this treatment, pain medicine is injected straight into a nerve or into the space around your spine for more direct and long-lasting relief.
+Depending on where your pain is located, another option is a nerve block.
+In this treatment, pain medicine is injected into a nerve or into the space around your spine for more direct and long-lasting relief.

-When the pain is very severe and medicine doesn’t help, a doctor may cut nerves during surgery so you no longer feel pain in those areas.
+When the pain is very severe and medications aren’t helping, a doctor may cut nerves during surgery so you no longer feel pain in those areas.

 - Acupuncture.
 Acupuncture uses hair-thin needles to stimulate various points around the body.
-It can help with pain, as well as with other symptoms like fatigue and depression from your cancer and chemotherapy treatment.
+It can help with pain and other symptoms like fatigue and depression caused by the cancer and chemotherapy treatment.

 - Deep breathing.
-Along with other relaxation techniques, this can help you sleep and might also improve pain.
+Along with other relaxation techniques, deep breathing can help you sleep and might also improve pain.

 - Imagery.
 This method distracts you from your pain by having you focus on a pleasant thought or image.

 Aromatherapy, massage, and meditation are other techniques you can try to relax and relieve your pain.
-You can use these techniques along with your prescribed pain medicine and ovarian cancer treatment.
+You can use these techniques along with your prescribed pain medication and ovarian cancer treatment.